isaacmitten-dotcom/Product-ControllerMVC/README.md

 This project relies on the following libraries and frameworks:

--.NET 6.0 SDK – Required to build and run the application.
+- .NET 6.0 SDK – Required to build and run the application.
--ASP.NET Core MVC – For building web interfaces and handling routing.
+- ASP.NET Core MVC – For building web interfaces and handling routing.
--Entity Framework Core – For database access.
+- Entity Framework Core – For database access.
--Microsoft SQL Server – Backend database.
+- Microsoft SQL Server – Backend database.

 ## How to run